WordPress/gutenberg/element/README.md

 At the risk of igniting debate surrounding any single "best" front-end framework, the choice to use any tool should be motivated specifically to serve the requirements of the system.
 In modeling the concept of a [block](../blocks/README.md), we observe the following technical requirements:

-- An understanding of a block in terms of its underlying values (in the [Gravatar example](../blocks/README.md#example), an email address)
+- An understanding of a block in terms of its underlying values (in the [random image example](../blocks/README.md#example), a category)
 - A means to describe the UI of a block given these values

 At its most basic, React provides a simple input / output mechanism. __Given a set of inputs ("props"), a developer describes the output to be shown on the page.__ This is most elegantly observed in its [function components](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components).
 React serves the role of reconciling the desired output with the current state of the page.